 How many ultrasounds you will receive during your pregnancy depends on a few factors such as your doctor’s preference and the health of you and your child.
 Most healthy pregnancies only require two ultrasounds, one in the first trimester to determine the due date and one at around 20 weeks (also called an anatomy scan) to check and measure all the baby’s internal organs and to determine the sex.

-If you are having a high-risk pregnancy, have blood pressure issues or preeclampsia, your baby has a known genetic disorder, or if there were any abnormalities on the anatomy scan your doctor will order additional ultrasounds as well to check on your baby’s progress.
+If you are having a high-risk pregnancy, have blood pressure issues or preeclampsia, your baby has a known genetic disorder, or if there were any abnormalities on the anatomy scan your doctor will order additional ultrasounds to check on your baby’s progress.

 8-week ultrasound